rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Asynchronous Notification Model

-Events `CONTENT_PRESENTING_EVENT` and `PRESENTATION_SHUTDOWN_EVENT` shall be conveyed to the caller to indicate start and stop of Closed Caption decoding respectively.
+Events `CONTENT_PRESENTING_EVENT` and `PRESENTATION_SHUTDOWN_EVENT` must be conveyed to the caller to indicate start and stop of closed caption decoding respectively.
 These events are sent using `ccDecodeCallBack()` function.

 ### Blocking calls

-The following callbacks shall be blocked depending on the `caller's` internal operations, but will need to be returned within a few milliseconds.
+The following callbacks may be blocked depending on the `caller's` internal operations, but will need to be returned within a few milliseconds.

-  1. `ccDataCallback()` - Invoked whenever new Closed Caption data is available.
+  1. `ccDataCallback()` - Invoked whenever new closed caption data is available
-  2. `ccDecodeCallBack()` - Invoked during start and stop of Closed Caption data decoding.
+  2. `ccDecodeCallBack()` - Invoked during start and stop of closed caption dat§a decoding

 ### Internal Error Handling